 If you need a heavy boot to work with a heavy load, these will not be a good choice.
 That being said, if you stick to light to moderate gear and treat this boot as it was designed by Oboz, chances are you’ll never have an issue with any type of terrain variations.
 Push these boots past their limits and you might find yourself with sore feet or lose traction and risk a fall on rocky or slippery conditions.

-The rear of the sole has an interesting cut back design plus the entire sole itself is fairly edgeless compared to other boots.
+The rear of the sole has an interesting cut-back design plus the entire sole itself is fairly edgeless compared to other boots.
 These two factors can make these boots seem a bit strange or even unbalanced at first.
 However, many customers quickly find that within an hour or so of walking or hiking they are adapted to this shape and find it quite comfortable.

 With only two potential disadvantages, the Sawtooth Mid is still a highly recommended boot and will likely work very well for you, so long as you consider its intended purpose and allow yourself to get accustomed to unusual but useful sole design.

-For a mid-rise hiking boot designed for light to moderate all-season hiking you really can’t beat the Oboz Sawtooth Mid.
+For a mid-rise backpacking boot designed for light to moderate all-season hiking you really can’t beat the Oboz Sawtooth Mid.
 Though it has two potential drawbacks, there really isn’t anything seriously wrong with these boots.
-They are an ideal alternative to hiking shoes when you want more protection but don’t want the weight and heft of full-size boots.
+The Sawtooth Mid waterproof hiking boots are an ideal alternative to hiking shoes when you want more protection but don’t want the weight and heft of full-size boots.